1 Million Turtles Community Conservation Program

 Returning to Collect Data

-While natural turtle nests are underground for 2-12 months, most predation occurs within the first few weeks of nesting.
-We recommend returning to your sites in 3 weeks to collect data.
 This requires two people.
-The first person will stand at each wooden stake with the relevant photo and guide the 2nd person to each nest.
+The first person will stand at each wooden stake with the relevant photo and guide the 2nd person to each nest location.
 If the nest has been dug up, egg shells and a hole will be present and easy to find.
 If it has not been dug up, it may require some time and effort to find.
-Find each nest and record how many nests have been destroyed.
+Once you have located all 10 nests, record how many nests have been dug up.
 Remove or destroy any remaining eggs within intact nests.
-Once you are done, collect your wooden stakes and camera and don't forget to write down how many nests have been destroyed by foxes.
+Once you are done, collect your wooden stakes (or star posts) and wildlife camera, and don't forget to write down how many nests have been destroyed by foxes.

 Entering Your Data